emacs-eask/cli/docs/content/en/FAQ/_index.md

 ## ❓ Why am I getting git errors with status 2?

-If you get this sample error message
+If you get this sample error message:

 ```
 Loading package information... done ✓